Bachelor of Education Studies [Exit Award Only]

 Domestic - 3 years full time or part time equivalent.

-The Bachelor of Education Studies (Exit Only) is an EXIT AWARD ONLY and does NOT qualify students to teach.
-Graduates will be targeted in education fields other than teaching and will have highly developed problem-solving, communication and critical thinking skills.
+The Bachelor of Education Studies is an EXIT AWARD ONLY and does NOT qualify students to teach.
+Graduates can work in education fields other than teaching and will have highly developed problem-solving, communication and critical thinking skills.
+Students who graduate with the Bachelor of Education Studies cannot be re-admitted or complete another teaching degree at UON.

 Click on the headings to show/hide sections of content.
 Hidden information will not be printed.
 Hide all sections

-Not Applicable.
-The Bachelor of Education Studies (Exit Only) is an exit award only.
+Not applicable.
+The Bachelor of Education Studies is an exit award only.

 Minimum English Language Proficiency Requirements